-Like many, I never gave too much thought to my life veering off course; Afterall, nothing bad ever happens, right?
-To begin with, I naively believed in the, from A to B linear line of success; School, career, kids etc and oh, saving for retirement.
-Because I believed In this my, well-planned life, I had no defence when things went south.
+Like many, I never gave too much thought to my life veering off-course.
+After all, nothing bad ever happens, right?
+To begin with, I naively believed in the from-A-to-B linear line of success: school, career, kids etc. and oh yes, saving for retirement.
+Because I believed In this, my well-planned life, I had no defence when things went south.

 We are like modern tech in a sense.